FredericaBernkastel/contrapunctus/readme.md

   the automaton is an arguable, inspectable modelling choice — better than an unarguable one, but still a choice, and the output is bounded by it. **Both papers demonstrate the cost on themselves.** Komosinski & Szachewicz print a Pareto-optimal counterpoint and note in its own caption that Fux would forbid it, for a chromatic half step their rule set omitted.
-And Schottstaedt's system — five species, up to six voices, forty-odd weighted rules, the most ambitious of its generation — produces, in Anders & Miranda's assessment, rhythm atypical of the style it targets, "almost march-like," with melodies full of large skips. **Satisfying the rules is not the same as being in the style, and a system can fail while reporting success.** That is the failure to expect here, and §8's step 1 is written to catch it early.
+And Schottstaedt — five species, up to eight voices, the most ambitious of its generation — closes his report with a list of what the program does not do, which is more damning than the survey's secondhand verdict and should be quoted instead of it: it *"has no provision for starting a melody with a rest, nor does it reward invertible counterpoint and imitation.
+It tends to let voices get entangled in each other, and makes no decisions about overall melodic shapes."*

+  And the rhythm, in fifth species, is not composed at all: *"we just load up an array with the legal rhythmic patterns and choose among them **randomly**.
+This approach obviously leaves much to be desired.
+Musical styles are differentiated more by rhythmic practices than melodic."* A system can satisfy every rule it was given and still be choosing its rhythm by coin flip. **That is the failure to expect here** — not illegal output, but legal output that is empty where the style lives — and §8's step 1 is written to catch it early.

+  Two of his omissions are pointed. *"Does not reward invertible counterpoint and imitation"* is exactly the fugal content this document is about; *"makes no decisions about overall melodic shapes"* is §2.5's accumulator boundary, reported from the far side by someone who implemented the accumulators.
 - **Infeasibility is real and is not always a bug.** Komosinski & Szachewicz found *cantus firmi* for which **no** counterpoint satisfies even their two hard rules — the legal set is empty, not small.
 A complete method reports that as a proof rather than as a timeout, which is the right behaviour, but it means "no solution" will